 - up to 30 percent of the land that is the subject of the application for roads and utilities

-- land that is a swamp, gully, ravine, coulee, land that is subject to flooding or a strip of land not less than 6 metres in width adjacent to the bed and shore of a body of water as environmental reserve
+- land that is a swamp, gully, ravine, coulee, or natural drainage course; land that is subject to flooding; or a strip of land not less than 6 metres in width adjacent to the bed and shore of a body of water as environmental reserve

 - up to 10 percent of the land that is the subject of the application for park, school and recreation purposes or to separate areas of land that are used for different purposes

 Reserve lands are designated on title as either environmental reserve (ER), municipal reserve (MR), school reserve (SR), or municipal and school reserve (MSR).
 Lands with these designations can only be used for park, recreation or school authority purposes.
-ER must be left in its natural state or used as a park.
-A municipality may pass a bylaw allowing ER to be used for some other purpose or lease an ER for a term not exceeding three years.
+ER must be left in its natural state or used as a park although a municipality may pass a bylaw allowing ER to be used for some other purpose or lease an ER for a term not exceeding three years.

 If a municipality no longer requires municipal reserve land to be used for park or recreation purposes, it may dispose of the land after giving notice and holding a hearing to consider the views of those affected.
 The proceeds from the sale of reserve land may only be used for park, recreation or school authority purposes.
 If a school board no longer requires a site that has been designated SR or MSR for school purposes it may not dispose of the land itself.
 Rather, it may declare the site surplus and if the Minister of Education approves this surplus declaration the school board may transfer the land to the municipality.
 The municipality may dispose of the land as noted above or alternatively, the municipality may designate the school building envelope portion of the site as community service reserve (CSR).
 A community service reserve may be used for a broader range of public purposes including

 - A public library,

 - A police station, a fire station or an ambulance services facility,

 - A non-profit day care facility,